huy-ta/poc-pv-solid/README.md

 - **Bundle size**: The SolidJS core library _and_ `solid-element` weigh about 15.7kB minified, and 6.3kB minified & gzipped.
 The component itself weighs about 6.6kB minified and 2.7kb minified & gzipped.
 - **Styling**: There are some problems regarding using Web Components in a (UI) Design System.
 For example, how do you build a WC using SolidJS and you need to use a Material Button inside it?
 This can't be solved unless you also use Web Components to build the Material UI elements.
 - **AngularJS 1.3.20** doesn't support `ng-prop-*` and `ng-on-*` which are great syntactic sugar for Web Components.
-- For some really weird reason, this doesn't work on iPad Air 2 running iOS 11.2.6.
-Other iOS versions are fine.

 ## How to run this POC?